-Intellectual property is a strategic resource that can be used in many ways.
-It can help you break into new markets and distribution channels, often times at a lower cost and higher return.
+Intellectual property is a strategic resource used in many ways.
+It helps you break into new markets and distribution channels, often times at a lower cost and higher return.

-I had a toy client from Australia that used both of these options to successfully expand their business into the US and Europe.
-I helped them acquire rights to some big well known kids brands.
+One of my clients was a toy company from Australia.
+They used both options to successfully expand their business into the US and Europe.
+I helped them acquire rights to some big well-known kids brands.
 They applied these brands to their new toy products and sold into all the major US toy retailers.
 It also saved them significant promotional money because these brands were popular TV shows that kids viewed every day.

 Because they were a small company, they didn’t have the resources to expand internationally.
-They leveraged their success in the US and licensed out rights to their top selling products to toy companies in other countries.
+They capitalized on their success in the US and licensed out rights to their top-selling products to toy companies in other countries.